sdothum/dotfiles-archive-2023/splitography/qmk_firmware/keyboards/splitography/keymaps/beaklzi/readme.md

-# The default keymap for splitography and planck keyboards, see config.h
+# The default keymap for splitography keyboards, see config.h